devmount/daily-tasks/README.md

 ## Release Notes

-Here is an overview of the changes per version.
+Here is an overview of the changes that were made in each version.

 ### v0.2.0